hashicorp/hcl/hcl/hclsyntax/spec.md

 ```

 Two values are equal if the are of identical types and their values are
-equal as defined in the zcl syntax-agnostic information model.
+equal as defined in the HCL syntax-agnostic information model.
 The equality
 operators are commutative and opposite, such that `(a == b) == !(a != b)`
 and `(a == b) == (b == a)` for all values `a` and `b`.